FabioRoss/tribe-ext-tickets-additional-fields/README.md

 -   `email` - Email (when being printed for the shortcode will add the HTML for the email link).
 -   `number` - Number.
 -   `checkbox` - Checkbox.
+-   `select` - Select. add options by including an `options` array of "key" => "value" pairs.
+Leave first key blank for placeholder.